 Have you started adopting your partner’s style of dress or found yourself doing your hair in ways you know they like, but you don't love?
-Lillian Glass, PhD, author of He Says, She Says: Closing the Communications Gap Between the Sexes, warns this may be a red flag that you're losing sight of yourself in the relationship.
-Take a step back and ask yourself if you're giving more than your partner is (and be honest).
-If you are, this imbalance is a sign that you guys will have to recalibrate—or call it quits, says Glass.
+This may be a red flag that you're losing sight of yourself in the relationship, warns Lillian Glass, PhD, author of He Says, She Says: Closing the Communications Gap Between the Sexes, Take a step back and ask yourself if you're giving more than your partner is—and be honest.
+If you are, this imbalance is a sign that you guys will have to recalibrate or call it quits, says Glass.

 15. Their body language gets...different.

 Sure, something like a stressful week could have your partner more fidgety than normal.
-But Glass says that differences in your partner’s mannerisms could also indicate that they're less comfortable in the relationship.
-Something as simple as an eye roll, or avoiding eye contact—if it happens several times—can be a relationship red flag, Glass says.
+But differences in your partner’s mannerisms could also indicate that they're less comfortable in the relationship, says Glass.
+Something as simple as an eye roll, or avoiding eye contact—if it happens several times—can be a relationship red flag, she notes.

 Do they seem to be using more agitated gestures than normal?
 Feel free to ask if something is up with your S.O. to try to head off issues before they become any bigger.